fluent/fluent-logger-perl/README.md

         An exception will raise if ack is miss match or timed out.

         This option does not work on MSWin32 platform currently, because Data::MessagePack::Stream does not work.

+    - retry\_immediately

+        By default, Fluent::Logger will retry to send the buffer at next post() called when an error occured in post().

+        If retry\_immediately(N) is set, retries immediately max N times.

 - **post**($tag:Str, $msg:HashRef)